Oreire/auto-run-deploy/README.md

 # Successful deployment must indicate access to the website/page via a public browser

+    - Access MUST be GRANTED

 # Amend the Security Group to restrict access to Nginx_Server to your IP address and verify with any    public browser

+    -   Access MUST be DENIED